kahkengwong/PDAC_paper/README.md

 1. `TPE_with_xxx.py`: Scripts to perform Tree-structured Parzen Estimator (TPE) with each of the 5 ML algorithms (Logistic Regression - LR, Support Vector Machine - SVM, Random Forest - RF, XGBoost - XGB, Light Gradient Boosting Machine - GBM) in different settings.
 2. `Pre-ensemble_xxx.py`: Execute the best genes combination and the best hyperparameters for each ML algorithm, returning their probabilities within the Python environment.
 3. `Ensemble_Combining_Any_Two_or_Three_Models.py`: Perform ensemble modeling combining any two or three individual models.
-4. `Ensemble_CLR_of_SVM-RF-GBM_Model.py`: Perform Custom Logistic Regression (CLR) on the best ensemble model i.e., the SVM:RF:GBM model.
+4. `Ensemble_CLR_of_SVM-RF-GBM_Model.py`: Perform custom logistic recalibration (CLR) on the best ensemble model i.e., the SVM:RF:GBM model.
 5. `Ensemble_SVM-RF-GBM_PMs_and_Probabilities.joblib`: The final CLR-calibrated SVM-RF-GBM ensemble model serialized into a Joblib file containing the exact PM values and predicted probabilities for each case in the training and test sets.
 This file is accessible in a Python environment.

 ## Reference